This site uses some unobtrusive cookies to store information on your computer.

 To control third party cookies, you can also adjust your browser settings.

-Welcome to IG Lintels’ privacy notice.
+Welcome to The Keystone Group’s privacy notice.

-IG Lintels respects your privacy and is committed to protecting your personal data.
+The Keystone Group respects your privacy and is committed to protecting your personal data.
 This privacy notice will inform you as to how we look after your personal data and tell you about your privacy rights and how the law protects you.

 Please use the Glossary to understand the meaning of some of the terms used in this privacy notice.